vmmc2/Bleach-Docs/src/bleach_oop_features.md

 __As seen above, in a class declaration statement, if the programmer wants to declare a new method, then he/she/they just need to follow the same syntax of a function declaration statement, but instead of using the ```function``` keyword, change it by the ```method``` keyword.__

+__Side Note #1: Bleach has 2 special methods by default in every class.
+Such methods are presented below:__
-__The ```init``` method:__ It is just a special method usually present in classes and known as the constructor of a class.
-It’s automatically called when a new instance of the class is created.
+  * __The ```init``` method:__ It is just a special method usually present in classes and known as the constructor of a class.
+It is automatically called when a new instance of the class is created.
 This method is where the programmer typically sets up the initial state of an object by initializing instance attributes.
+This method can be changed by the programmer to change the functionality of the constructor of a desired class.
+Last but not least, this method is supposed to always return the created instance.
+There is no need to use write a ```return``` statement inside it.
+Moreover, if one does it and tries to return a value of another type, then a runtime error will be thrown.
+  * __The ```str``` method:__ It is just a special method usually present in classes and known as the string representation of a class.
+It is automatically called when the programmer uses the ```print``` statement, or the ```std::io::print``` native function, or concatenates an instance of a class with a value of type ```str```.
+Last but not least, this method can also be changed by the programmer in order to return a string that better reflects the identity of an instance created from a class.

 ## Instances
-Essentialy, an instance is an individual object created from a class.
+Essentially, an instance is an individual object created from a class.

 Remember that each instance has its own unique set of attributes/fields, but shares methods with other instances of the same class.